 On its effective date a formal version of this CPS shall become the applicable version of the policy for all operational purposes and shall supersede all previous versions which shall thereby become redundant.
 The SSIA IMA shall preserve records of all past versions.

 Approval authorities:

-Top-level: Försäkringskassan Infrastruktur Manager & IT Production Manager for SSIA;
+Top-level: By the board of Policy Management Authority for SSIA;

 Second level: As top-level;

 Third level: Author / Editor - for informal IMA member and development / editorial team review.

 Approval record: